RayHollister/jaxplays/README.md

 ## What is JaxPlays?

-JaxPlays is a growing database of past and present live theatre performances in Northeast Florida, featuring detailed information on shows, theaters and cast and crew lists.
+JaxPlays is a growing database of past and present live theatre performances in Northeast Florida, featuring detailed information on productions, theaters and cast and crew lists.

-Find out which local theatres are performing which shows, look at the cast lists to see who is in the latest shows, and see where they've performed before!
+Find out which local theatres are performing which productions, look at the cast lists to see who is in the latest productions, and see where they've performed before!

 ## Why is JaxPlays?